EbYVarghese18/DevOps_Project_03/README.md

 3. login to dockerhub<br>

-4. push the created image to dockerhub<br>
+4. docker tag and push the created image to dockerhub<br>

 5. logout from dockerhub<br>

-6. deployment to kubernetes.
-(I have minikube setup already in my laptop.
-Some other settings you have to complete in order to deploy to minikube)<br>

 I have used the environment variable for the TAG. <br>